dahlmolokke/master_thesis/README.md

 ### Physics utility
 Contains some of the utility used for calculating conductances and Joule heating rates based on predicted electron density profiles from UHF and VHF data.

+### NOTE
+This repository does not contain the applications of the scripts as they require datasets which are too big to upload here.
+All information about how to reproduce results from my thesis is described in the thesis.